shubh0811/THIEF-DETECTING-NOTIFIER/README.md

 ![Schematic Of The Power Supply](https://user-images.githubusercontent.com/79529647/122650390-36170800-d150-11eb-9f0c-8ce8609476d2.png)

-####  I gave connected 9V battery to first pin of the IC so that we could get +5V from the third pin.
+####  I have connected 9V battery to first pin of the IC so that we could get +5V from the third pin.
 I have connected a switch in it so that the voltage is only forwarded when its required.
 The USB which gets connected to the ESP board is of B type/Micro USB.
 # 👆
 ### OTHER WAYS TO POWER ESP8266 BOARD:
 #### 1. Through Charger